A bicyclist is riding in front of me. What should I do?

 How can I turn right when there’s a bike lane to my right?

 Turning motorists must wait in their lane until the bike lane is clear.
 Do not turn if bicycle lane traffic would in any way be osbtructed.

-When turning, remain within your lane at all times such that you don’t drift into or cut through the bicycle lane.
-The path of the turn shouldn’t interfere with bike lane traffic that may be approaching the intersection or also turning right.
+The path of the turn should be such that it wouldn’t disturb a bicyclist if he was also turning right from bike lane to bike lane.
 At large intersections where lane markings disappear, as you leave your lane and as you enter your new lane, never cross over the solid white lines that designates the bicycle lane.
+Do not drift into the bicycle lane at the beginning of the turn.
 These concepts are illustrated below.
 ORS 811.050, 811.440; Legal Guide for Oregon Bicyclists p.66, p.89-94

 Where should a bicyclist ride within a traffic lane?

-Bicycles are only required to “ride as close as practicable to the right edge of the roadway” if the lane is wide enough that a “bicycle and vehicle can travel safely side by side”, which traffic organizations teach is 16 feet.
-Most lanes are ~12 ft wide, with very few reaching 16 ft.
+Bicycles are only required to “ride as close as practicable to the right edge of the roadway” if the lane is wide enough that a “bicycle and vehicle can travel safely side by side”, which traffic organizations teach is 17 feet.
+Most lanes are ~12 ft wide, with very few reaching 17 ft.
 On lanes of normal width, bicycles may ride anywhere in the lane.
-To be maximally visible to motorists, bicycle and motorcycle education programs teach to ride in the “left tire track” of cars.
+To be maximally visible, bicycle and motorcycle education programs teach to ride in the “left tire track” of cars.

 In the rare situation where a lane is wide enough for a bicycle and vehicle to travel safely side by side, bicycles may still occupy the center of the lane or the “left tire track” position when:

 1.) traveling at the normal speed of traffic

 4.) avoiding hazardous conditions (explicitly stated in the law as “including, but not limited to, fixed or moving objects, parked or moving vehicles, bicycles, pedestrians, animals, surface hazards, or other conditions”)